szukalski/sheepylove-mcu/README.md

 # sheepylove-mcu

 Code for a MCU based relay (ATtiny412) and latching relay (5V).
-Things can always be improved but sharing is learning, enjoy.
+Things can always be improved but sharing is freedom, enjoy.

 * Config: platformio.ini
 * Code: src/main.cpp